chrisjmccormick/chrisjmccormick.github.io/about.md

 ### Formal Bio

-Chris is an author of eBooks, tutorial videos, and example code on a variety of Machine Learning topics--particularly on challenging subjects in Natural Language Processing.
-He’s best known for his word2vec blog posts  (recommended reading for Stanford's NLP class), BERT architecture YouTube series, and example code for a variety of BERT applications.
+Chris is an author of **eBooks**, tutorial **videos**, and **example code** on a variety of Machine Learning topics--particularly on challenging subjects in **Natural Language Processing**.
+He’s best known for his **word2vec** blog posts  (recommended reading for Stanford's NLP class), **BERT** architecture YouTube series, and example code for a variety of BERT applications.

-Chris earned his B.S. from Stanford in 2006 as a software engineer, and has been working in the areas of computer vision, machine learning, and NLP since 2012.
+Chris earned his B.S. from **Stanford** in 2006 as a **software engineer**, and has been working in the areas of computer vision, machine learning, and NLP since 2012.

-His writing and speaking styles are characterized by levity and positioning himself as a fellow learner rather than an authority.
-Chris loves to create the tutorials that he wishes he could have read--with an emphasis on thoroughness, while still being easy-to-follow.
-You’ll often find his simple and colorful illustrations reused around the web.
-His example code follows the same principles--working code is always a great start, but he further prioritizes explanation and readability, with thoughtful organization and detailed comments at every step.
+His writing and speaking styles are characterized by levity and positioning himself as a **fellow learner** rather than an authority.
+Chris loves to create the tutorials that he wishes he could have read--with an emphasis on thoroughness, while still being **easy-to-follow**.
+You’ll often find his simple and colorful **illustrations** reused around the web.
+His example code follows the same principles--working code is always a great start, but he further prioritizes explanation and readability, with thoughtful **organization** and detailed **comments** at every step.

 ### My Story